aathul-raj/aathul-raj/README.md

 - 👋 Hi, I’m @aathul-raj
-- 👀 I’m interested in anything and everything to do with programming from web development to artificial intelligence.
+- 👀 I’m interested in anything and everything to do with computers from web development to artificial intelligence.
 - 🌱 I’m currently an applied mathematics major (computational emphasis) and computer science minor junior at texas a&m
 - 💞️ I’m looking to collaborate on just about anything!
 - 📫 How to reach me: insta - @aathul.raj, twitter - @aathulrs, gmail - athulrsuresh@gmail.com, or athuls.com